-Westwood offers a unique combination of small-town character with in close proximity to urban metropolitan amenities.
+offers a unique combination of small-town character with in close proximity to urban metropolitan amenities.
 Throughout the comprehensive planning process, residents have emphasized the importance of retaining that character into the future, even as development patterns adapt to changing demographics and economic realities.
 The Plan outlines specific goals and strategies to protect this important character trait.

-The scale, design, massing, and density of any redevelopment activity within the community should provide a welcoming atmosphere and create a sense of comfort for those that live there.
-Redevelopment projects should have compatible architectural styles, scale of structures, and a compatible density to the adjacent residential areas.
+The scale, design, massing, and density of any redevelopment activity within

+The scale of development in the community should provide a welcoming atmosphere and create a sense of comfort for those that live there.
-Commercial redevelopment activity should focused together along the 47th Street and Rainbow Boulevard corridors, with smartly-designed transitions into the adjacent residential areas.
-This includes developments with a distinctive character that is compatible with a walkable, livable place.

 Pedestrian-friendly streetscapes enhance activity and commercial viability.
+Redevelopment in Westwood projects should incorporate this type of have compatible architectural styles, scale of structures, and a compatible density to the adjacent residential areas.

+In instances of Commercial redevelopment, the future land use plan defines activity should focused together along the 47th Street and

+Rainbow Boulevard corridors, with smartlydesigned transitions into the physical adjacent residential areas, but also the scale and style.
+The .
+This includes developments with a distinctive character areas listed as suburban residential, midurban residential, suburban-that is compatible with a walkable, livable place.

-Smaller scaled commercial businesses, services, and non-residential redevelopments adjacent to residential areas and should have a similar scale and massing to be compatible.
-Mixed-use developments and high intensity commercial areas should be directed towards the 47th Street and Rainbow intersection activity node, and can accommodate taller buildings with a denser footprint.
+Pedestrian-friendly streetscapes enhance activity and commercial, and midurban commercial suggest that there are different scale and style applications for development in the community.
+Small scale viability.
+Smaller scaled commercial businesses and, services are, and nonresidential redevelopments adjacent to residential neighborhoods areas and should have a similar scale and massing to be compatible.
+Mid-urban Mixed-use developments and high intensity commercial areas should be directed towards the 47th Street and Rainbow intersection activity node, and can accomodate higheraccommodate taller buildings with a denser footprint.
+These would primarily be at the 47th Street and Rainbow node.